Hisham's Palace: Excavation history

-Following the 1948 Arab–Israeli War the West Bank was annexed by the Kingdom of Jordan.
+Following the 1948 Arab–Israeli War, the Kingdom of Jordan annexed the West Bank.
 This meant that archaeological sites in the area came under the administration of the Department of Antiquities of Jordan.
 Baramki was offered the position of director with authority over sites in the West Bank, but he decided to work at the Palestine Archaeological Museum instead.
 Awni Dajani was appointed to the role; Dajani's family owned the land where Hisham's Palace had been discovered and he began new excavations there in 1957 and continued into the 1960s.
 Dajani dug to the north of the bathhouse; the results were only partially published and the first plan of the excavated area was created decades after Dajani's investigations.

 Across 1994 and 1995, control of archaeological sites in Areas A and B of the West Bank was transferred to the Department of Antiquities of the newly formed Palestinian National Authority.
 The department initiated international partnerships to address a skills gap resulting from Palestinians being excluded from archaeological investigations in Palestine under occupation.
 One such project was the conservation of Hisham's Palace.
 The work led by the department began at the palace in 1996 with funding from the Italian government and the involvement of UNESCO and the Studium Biblicum Franciscanum.

 In 2006, new excavations were initiated under Hamdan Taha of the Palestinian Ministry of Tourism and Antiquities.
 The Jericho Mafjar Project investigating the site was a collaboration between the ministry and archaeologists from the University of Chicago.

 Between 2009 and 2014 Mahmoud Hawari led investigations of the landscape around the palace to better understand how Hisham's Palace was connected to its hinterland.
 In 2015, an agreement was signed between the Palestinian Ministry of Tourism and Antiquities and the Japan International Cooperation Agency to enable the 825 m2 mosaic in the palace, one of the largest in the world, to be uncovered and readied for display.